Loading...

 Clone the repo:

-and install the dependencies:
+cd into next-frontend and install the dependencies:

-Add environment variables in cosmos-ccl-encrypted-payloads-demo/next-frontend
+Add environment variables in cosmos-ccl-encrypted-payloads-demo/next-frontend:

 Start the application:

-to structure encrypted execution messages for cross-chain proposal management and voting:
+InnerMethods leverage the SDK by using the GatewayExecuteMsg to structure encrypted execution messages for cross-chain auction management and bidding:

 Understanding the Encryption SDK